 There are some scenarios where barbiturates like Mysoline are still used.
 There are severe cases that require heavy-duty medication, and Mysoline is used as a last resort.
-There are other drugs that can be used as a substitute, but as mentioned, this is in case those have proven useless.
+There are other drugs that can be used as a substitute, but as mentioned, this is in case those have proven ineffective.

 If you are required to take a powerful drug like Mysoline, it’s imperative that you familiarize yourself with the signs of addiction.
 If you begin to develop a chemical dependency, it helps to be aware of your options.
 This article highlights some of the most important characteristics to look out for during a Mysoline condition.

 Mysoline is a type of barbiturate also known as primidone.
 It belongs to an analog of a powerful substance known as phenobarbital.
 Barbiturates are in an umbrella of drugs called central nervous system (CNS) depressants that are used to treat anxiety, sleep disorders, and seizures.